fred-terzi/typescriptTemplate/README.md

   ```

 ## Contributing
 Contributions are welcome!
-Please submit a pull request or open an issue for any enhancements or bug fixes.
+Please open an issue for any enhancements or bug fixes.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.